linc-lion/linc-detector-api/README.md

     --form 'file=@"path/to/lion_image.jpg"'
    ```

+## Deployment

+The GHA workflow (deployment.yml) automates the deployment of the Linc Detector service to Amazon ECS Fargate.
+By utilizing this workflow, we seamlessly deploy the service by specifying the target environment.
+The inputs required for deployment include the environment configuration.
+The workflow handles building
+the Docker image, pushing it to Amazon ECR, updating the ECS task definition, and deploying the updated
+task definition to ECS, ensuring smooth and efficient service deployment.

 ## Buildx github actions requirement
 Buildx is required by github actions to build arm64 images on github actions default runners
 [Link](https://stackoverflow.com/questions/70312490/github-actions-runner-environment-doesnt-build-for-arm-images/70312558#70312558)